PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 has a rectangle, PanRect, which normally ought to enclose all the child views of the Mview.
-The usual scenario is that PanRect is larger than the viewRect, and scrolling amounts to shifting the child views (and PanRect) around within the viewRect&mdash;which, from another point of view, can be thought of as &lsquo;panning&rsquo; the viewRect over the PanRect area.
+The usual scenario is that PanRect is larger than the viewRect, and scrolling amounts to shifting the child views (and PanRect) around within the viewRect---which, from another point of view, can be thought of as 'panning' the viewRect over the PanRect area.
 Mview has appropriate methods for returning the distances by which PanRect falls outside the viewRect area, so that the parent Scroller can set the scroll bar values appropriately.
 One unusual thing